Keenan-Faure/Shopify-Integrator/README.md

 Essentially anything can be copied, but note that it will only place them inside the app directory and attempt to run `npm install`

-Lastly, note that the volumes created will not be deleted upon running the `reset.sh` script.
+Lastly, note that the volumes created will not be deleted upon running the `stop.sh` script.
 You may manually delete the volume should you feel the need to.

 ## What is next